ADGEfficiency/adgefficiency.github.io/_posts/2019-02-25-steal-decarb.md

 ## Better than batteries

 While storage will be crucial in the decarbonization journey, interconnection and demand side response as seen as quicker wins.

-Interconnecting markets that are already physically connected is an esepcially quick win.
+Interconnection is especially effective if the grids are already physically connected, and the only work needed is to interconnect the markets.

 ---